All Episodes

 I noticed that most of your guests have got computers or websites or that sort of thing.

-Would it be possible for you to have a setup where you, on the internet, where you can have a split screen where you would be on one side and your guests would be on the other side so that us people at home, when we're watching on the internet, we can watch both of you at the same time?
+Would it be possible for you to have a setup where you on the internet where you can have a split screen where you would be on one side and your guests would be on the other side so the best people at home when we were watching on the internet, we could watch play the same thing?

 That would be so cool, wouldn't it?